|Skip to main contents|

 It is a method of permanent hair removal, similar though cheaper than laser treatment.
 Besides removing unwanted hairs, IPL can be used as a skin therapy in a process known as photorejuvenation to treat skin conditions including rosacea, wrinkles, and more.

-When IPL is used for hair removal, the light is applied to the skin's surface from a hand-held or mechanical device.
-This light is converted to heat energy, then it vaporises the hair shaft and destroys the hair-producing papilla or the entire hair follicle.
+When IPL is used, the light is applied to the skin's surface from a hand-held or mechanical device.
+This light is converted to heat energy, then it vaporises the hair shaft and destroys the hair-producing papilla or the entire follicle.

 Flash lamps can be used to remove hairs from their face, chin, upper lip, neck, chest, nipples, armpits, stomach, back, bikini line, and legs.
 This product is not recommended for the use around the eyes due to the potential to damage the retina.